Environmental sustainability

 Responsibility for monitoring emissions is hardwired into Epax’s procedures.
 Our ISO 14001 certification evidences the strength of our internal monitoring systems, including our environmental policy (page 10).

 Sea emissions are strictly regulated by the Norwegian Environment Agency, from which all Norwegian companies require an emissions permit.
-The agency gives a limit value based on type of industry and production volumes.
+The agency gives a limit value based on industry and production volumes.
 Our own in-house system constantly monitors samples by a given volume flow, analysing emissions of fat, BOD, heavy metals, and pH.
 These are reported internally every month and annually to the Norwegian Environment Agency.
 Emissions from chimney to air are measured once a year by Epax’s technical department, following the same rules as for sea emissions.

 Future goals

-• By 2030, we will reduce biological oxygen demand (BOD) and chemical oxygen demand (COD) by 60%.
+- By 2030, we will reduce BOD and COD by 60%.

 Water consumption & sea-water cooling